Note: if you’re looking for Womply PPP loan status definitions, please visit our PPP loan status FAQs.

-You will owe money when your loan is due if you use the PPP loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments over the 8 weeks (or 24 weeks) after getting the loan.
+You will owe money when your loan is due if you use the PPP loan amount for anything other than approved payroll costs, mortgage interest, rent, and utilities payments over the 8 weeks (now up to 24 weeks) after getting the loan.
 NOTE: For 2021 PPP loans will cover additional expenses, including operations expenditures, property damage costs, supplier costs, and worker protection expenditures.
 See our PPP FAQs for details.

 As of June 5, 2020, no more than 40% (previously 25%) of the forgiven amount may be for non-payroll costs.
 You will also owe money if you do not maintain your staff and payroll.

 - Number of Staff: Your loan forgiveness will be reduced if you decrease your full-time employee headcount.